 China’s departure from its zero-COVID policy removes a headwind to stocks and could be a catalyst for a positive rerating of Chinese equities.
 The MSCI China Index has already surged more than 50% (as of January 23) after reaching a multiyear low October 31, 2022, and we believe it has more room to run.
 Valuations for almost all sectors are still trading below their 10-year average on a consensus price-to-earnings (P/E) basis for the next 12 months.
 We don’t anticipate the market will rally indefinitely, but we sense downside risks have lessened, given that sentiment had become so dire since 2021.

-The ability for people to move more freely should trigger a change in consumer behaviour and lead to a recovery in domestic consumption.
+The ability for people to move more freely should trigger a change in consumer behavior and lead to a recovery in domestic consumption.
 Beneficiaries of this shift will likely be hotel companies, online travel firms, airport operators and luxury goods makers.
 Airports are busy again as people seek to travel inside and outside the country.
 There’s been a surge in hotel bookings in China’s larger cities, and consumers are flocking back to shopping malls.

 Many sectors trade at steep discounts